raredd/regex/README.md

 --------|--------
-`*`     |match **0** or more times, i.e., any number of times `+`     |match **1** or more times, i.e., at least once `?`     |match 0 or 1 times, i.e., at most once
+`*`     |match **0** or more times, i.e., any number of times `+`     |match **1** or more times, i.e., at least once `?` (`??`)     |match (or lazy match) 0 or 1 times, i.e., at most once
 `{n}`   |match *exactly* **n** times
 `{n,}`  |match *at least* **n** times
 `{n,m}` |match *at least* **n** times but *no more* than **m** times

 **Metacharacters**

 The following characters need to be escaped because they have special meanings:

 `\ | ( ) [ { ^ $ * + ? .`

  character | meaning
 --------|--------
-`.`     |match any single character (except `\n`; use `/s` to match `\n`, too)
-<code>&#124;</code> |matches either the subexpression preceding or following it
-`( )`   |groups subexpressions for capturing to $1, $2... (\\1, \\2, ... in R)
-`(?: )` |groups subexpressions without capturing (cluster) `{ }`   |specifies a range of occurrences for the element preceding it `[ ]`   |define character class, matches any one of the characters contained within the brackets `\`     |escapes next character, i.e., modify the meaning of the next character `\N`    |matches the text from the N<sup>th</sup> group `^`     |if the first character of a class, negates that class `-`     |unless first, last, or escaped (i.e., `[ad-]`: match a, d, or -), used for a range (`[a-b]`: match any character in the range from a to b)
+`.`     |match any single character (except `\n`; use `/s` to match `\n`, too) `|`     |matches either the subexpression preceding or following it `( )`   |groups subexpressions for capturing to $1, $2... (\\1, \\2, ... in R) `(?: )` |groups subexpressions without capturing (cluster) `{ }`   |specifies a range of occurrences for the element preceding it `[ ]`   |define character class, matches any one of the characters contained within the brackets `\`     |escapes next character, i.e., modify the meaning of the next character `\N`    |matches the text from the N<sup>th</sup> group `\K`    |resets the beginning of the match to the current position (this only affects what is reported as the full match) `^`     |if the first character of a class, negates that class `-`     |unless first, last, or escaped (i.e., `[ad-]`: match a, d, or -), used for a range (`[a-b]`: match any character in the range from a to b)